 Herod Agrippa King of Judea: How Big a Part Agrippa Played?

 The various sources differ.
 Cassius Dio writes that Agrippa cooperates with Caligula in seeking rule.
 Flavius Josephus gives us two versions: First, in the Jewish War, he presents Agrippa as only a messenger to a confident and energetic Claudius.
 But in the Antiquities of the Jews, Agrippa’s role is central and crucial: he convinces Claudius to stand up to the Senate and the Senate to

 Herod Agrippa King of Judea: Agrippa Under the Rule of Claudius

 After becoming emperor, Claudius gives Agrippa dominion over Judea and Samaria and grants him the ornamenta consularia.
 Thus Agrippa became one of the most powerful kings in the east.
 Now his domain more or less equaled that which held his grandfather, Herod the Great.

 Herod Agrippa King of Judea: King of Judea

 Herod Agrippa comes back to Judea in the year 41/42.
-Keeping is Herod the Great policy he’s appointing High Priests and making sure to replace them once in a while to make sure they are not gaining too much power.
-Agrippa is wise and is gaining the love of the Jewish people by actually observing Jewish law.
-Like Herod the Great, he takes upon himself building projects.
+Keeping Herod the Great policy he appointed High Priests and made sure to replace them once in a while to ensure they are not gaining too much power.
+Agrippa is wise and is gaining the Jewish people’s love by observing Jewish law.
+Like Herod the Great, he takes it upon himself to build projects.